ircv3/ircv3-specifications/extensions/account-registration.md

 ### Capability

-This specification adds the `draft/account-registration` capability, whose presence signifies that the server accepts the `REGISTER` command.
+This specification adds the `draft/account-registration` capability, whose presence signifies that the server supports account registration.

+The client MUST enable the `draft/account-registration` capability before using the `REGISTER` and `VERIFY` commands defined by this specification.

 The capability MAY be advertised by servers with an OPTIONAL value: a comma (`,`) (0x2C) separated list of tokens.
 Each token consists of a key